oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 # <a name="in">Introduction</a>
-Sysman is the System Resource Management Interface (SMI) used to monitor and control the power and performance of accelerator devices.
+Sysman is the System Resource Management library used to monitor and control the power and performance of accelerator devices.

 # <a name="ho">High-level overview</a>